BeeCR GitLab webhook

 If BeeCR integrated via webhooks for "Comments" events then it will review the changes in MR if the special trigger-word has been mentioned in the note.

-By default, the review process will trigger by /beecr
+By default, the review process will trigger by /beecr, which suits the needs of most clients.

 Ways to redefine the trigger-word: